£17,500 for victim of dental malpractice

 After Rosa Edwards, a legal assistant from Old Swan, had her jaw fractured during a botched tooth extraction she was left with permanent numbness in her face.

-Our lawyer, Hannah Bottomley, took on Rosa’s case and helped her through the legal process during a very stressful time in her life.
+Our lawyer, Hannah Bottomley from the medical negligence team, took on Rosa’s dental negligence claim and helped her through the legal process during a very stressful time in her life.
 The conclusion of her hard work was a significant settlement of £17,500 for Rosa to compensate her for the pain and traumatic experience.

 Failed dental procedure fractures jaw